Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 It's one of the best family resorts in the French Alps.
 The Famille Plus accreditation, free beginner lifts, compact ski-in/ski-out layout, dedicated children's areas, and affordable pricing all make it a practical, stress-free choice.
 The predominantly French clientele means it feels less touristy than the bigger-name resorts, which many families prefer.

-How does the link to Valmorel work?
+How does the link from St François Longchamp to Valmorel work?

-Is the snow reliable?
+Is the snow reliable in St François Longchamp?

 The summit at 2,550m provides reliable snow from mid-December through mid-April.
 The upper slopes face north and hold snow well, while snowmaking covers key runs lower down.
 The Maurienne Valley's position means it can catch snowfall from both northern and southern weather systems.
 January to March is the most consistently good period across the full ski area.